Abstractolotl/aztube-app/README.md

 # AzTube

-This is the source for the glorious AzTube Azubi project from some awesome guys by *censored* Currently only Android is supported, but there maybe will be an IOS Version in the future.
+This is the source for the  App of the glorious AzTube Azubi project from some awesome guys by *censored* Currently only Android is supported, but there maybe will be an IOS Version in the future.

 ## Installation